 8. Get the Right Credit Card

-That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Iceland and around the world love to scare customers and upsell all their insurance packages.
+That works out great since we are nomadic and don’t have a car or home.
+Car rental companies in Iceland and worldwide love to scare customers and upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
 Call your credit card company and always find out before you get to Iceland

 9. Campervan Pick Up and Drop Off

-When the agent shows you around, make sure you ask them to show you how all the essential systems function.
-When you depart, you should be completely happy with using the vehicle – remember, you are legally responsible for it.
+When the agent shows you around, ask them to show you how all the essential systems function.
+You should be completely happy with using your Iceland van rental when you depart – remember, you are legally responsible for it.
 So, make sure you know how to operate the headlights, indicator lights, hazard lights, and windscreen wipers.
 Also, be sure to understand how to engage reverse gear.

 10. Expect a Hold Charge for Your Iceland Campervan

 We are aware that they must put this hold on our card, but it can be a massive shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay — stuff like that.
+These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay.

-Make sure to be aware of distances in between fuel stations, granted we found them all over Iceland and never ran low on fuel.
-For our 10 day itinerary, we spent around $400 on fuel – YIKES.
+Be aware of distances between fuel stations.
+We found them all over Iceland and never ran low on fuel.
+For our 10-day itinerary, we spent around $400 on fuel – YIKES.
 Make sure to budget for this one, as it’s easy to forget.

-If you want to go down an unpaved or unmarked road make sure your car can handle it first!
-We saw numerous small sedans trying to push their car too much down bumpy roads and ended up getting stuck or tearing out the bottom of their rental!
+If you want to go down an unpaved or unmarked road, make sure your car can handle it first!
+We saw numerous small sedans trying to push their car too much down bumpy roads and getting stuck or tearing out the bottom of their rental!